Dartmoor longhouse: History

 The earliest are thought to have been built in the 13th century, and they continued to be constructed throughout the mediaeval period and into the Early Modern, using local granite or other stone.
 One particular longhouse near Carreg Cennen Castle in Wales is dated to the 11th century.
 Many longhouses are still inhabited today (although adapted over the centuries), while others have been converted into farm buildings.
 Forms of longhouses identical to those on Dartmoor are found in Cornwall, particularly on Bodmin Moor and in Wales where they are commonly called tyddyn meaning 'homestead', or specifically Ty Hir meaning 'long-house' in the Welsh language.
 A near identical type called the (Maison) Longère can also be found in northwestern (Brittany, Normandy) and central France.

-Higher Uppacott, one of very few remaining longhouses to retain its original unaltered shippon and medieval thatch, is a Grade I listed building, and is now owned by the Dartmoor National Park Authority.
+Higher Uppacott, one of very few remaining longhouses to retain its original unaltered shippon (cattle-shed) and medieval thatch, is a Grade I listed building, and is now owned by the Dartmoor National Park Authority.